 10. Public Health Nurse

-11. Orthopedic Nurse Practitioner
+11. Orthopedic Nurse Practitioner (ONP)

-Orthopedic nurse practitioners treat patients with joint, bone, and muscle problems.
+Orthopedic nurse practitioners treat patients with joint, bone and muscle problems.
 They work with physicians and other healthcare providers to develop patient care and discharge plans.

-12. Gerontological Nurse Practitioner
+12. Adult Gerontology Nurse Practitioner (AGNP)

 13. Health Policy Nurse